segmentio/segment-docs/src/unified-profiles/index.md

 Click Connect data warehouse.
 Select a data warehouse
 Give your data warehouse a name
-Authenticate your data warehouse with a user that has read and write permissions Create a model
+Authenticate your data warehouse with a user that has read and write permissions-->
-Create a mapping-->

-### Step 2: Add identifiers and traits
+### Step 3: Add identifiers and traits
 After you've selected which data sources you'd like to integrate customer data from, you can select _identifiers_, or unique pieces of data that allow you to link information about an individual customer across different programs and services, and _traits_, which are pieces of information you know about a particular customer.

 1. On the Add identifiers and traits page, click **Add identifier**.